 Annapurna is the tenth-highest mountain on the planet.
 It has a height of above 8000 meters (Annapurna -8091 m).
 Annapurna is a massif in the Himalayas and it comprises thirteen peaks over 7000 meters (22966 ft) and sixteen peaks mountains over 6000 meters (26247 ft).

 The massif is 55 kilometers long and is bounded by the Kali Gandaki Gorge on the west, the Marshyandgi River on the north and east, and Pokhara Valley on the south.

 That mountain and the supporting peaks in the massif are some of the most difficult and dangerous mountains to climb.
-So, the fatality to summit ratio on Annapurna is terrified too, estimated at 32%.
+So, the fatality-to-summit ratio on Annapurna is terrifying too, estimated at 32%.
 It is situated in north-central Nepal and was first climbed in 1950 by a French expedition team led by Maurice Herzog and Louis Lachenal.

 The Annapurna Conservation Area is home to numerous world treks, including Annapurna Sanctuary and Annapurna Circuit.
 By March 2012, 191 summit ascents of Annapurna I Main and 61 climbing fatalities were made.
 By October 2014, at least 43 people were killed on Annapurna due to snowstorms which are considered Nepal’s worst-ever trekking disaster.